baublet/wp-twig-loop-shortcode/README.md

     );
 ```

-In simple terms, this query grabs five posts of the type "event" with the custom key named "date" (which in the backend, WordPress calls the meta key named "date") of between last week and forever into the future.
+This query grabs five posts of the type "event" with the custom key named "date" (which in the backend, WordPress calls the meta key named "date") of between last week and forever into the future.

-In real terms, this query loads five upcoming events, but keeps events for up to a week after they happen.
+In the above example, this query loads five upcoming events, but keeps events for up to a week after they happen.

-Getting your query right might take a lot of trial and error.
-Just play with it.
+Getting your query right might take some trial and error.

-### Query Helpers
+### Query String Helpers

 In the example above, you may have noticed that we used {{lastweek}} and {{>=}} in our query.
 We have to do things like this for a few reasons: